Skip to main content

 Yip SM, Ruiz Morales J, Donskov F, Fraccon A, Umberto B, Rini BI, Lee JL, Bjarnason G, Sim HW, Beuselinck B, Kanesvaran R, Brugarolas J, Koutsoukos K, Fu SYF, Yuasa T, Davis I, Alva A, Kollmannsberger C, Choueiri TK, Heng DYC.
 Outcomes of Metastatic Chromophobe Renal Cell Carcinoma (chrRCC) in the Targeted Therapy Era: Results from the International Metastatic Renal Cell Cancer Database Consortium (IMDC).
 Kidney Cancer J.2017;1(1):41-47.

-POET FACULTY
+POET CONGRESS 2024 FACULTY

-Ali Bashashati, MD, MSc, PhD
+Ali Bashashati, PhD

 Vancouver, BC